-Whether you teach elementary, middle school, or high school, or are in a supporting role, we have something for everyone.
+Whether you teach elementary, middle school, or high school, or are in a supporting role, NewBoCo has something to teach you.
 Our professional development programs provide opportunities for educators to get started with computer science, deepen their understanding of an area of computer science, and learn how to apply methodologies like Agile in their classrooms.

 Engage your students with a wide lens on computer science by covering topics such as programming, physical computing, web development, design, and data.
 The course inspires students as they build their own websites, apps, games, and physical computing devices.